forbesye/texasvotes/back-end/README.md

 	python3 app.py

 The api is coded to run on 0.0.0.0 when you run main.
 If you run it through flask, you will need to specify "--host=0.0.0.0" when calling "flask run".

-**NOTE**: These commands assume that you are running docker on an Ubuntu OS.
-The commands to build and run this docker image on Windows are likely to be substantially different.

-The command to run the docker image on Windows may look something more like:

-	docker run -it -v /Users/<username>/:/usr/backend -w /usr/backend flask-docker

-The specifics of the command, beyond that, will require some trial and error.